• Skip to main content

 -In a large skillet over high heat, brown rump roast well, on all sides.

--When the meat is fully browned, place meat in the slow cooker along with remaining additional ingredients (except gingersnaps).
+-When the meat is fully browned, place meat in the slow cooker along with the remaining additional ingredients (except gingersnaps).

 -Cover and cook on high for 7-8 hours.